orianebro/PhD_Oriane/pages/Research questions.md

-- What is the goal of the European project IntercropValuES ?
+- *What is the goal of the European project IntercropValuES ?*
-	- What is intercropping ?
+	- *What is intercropping ?
+How is it done ?*
-	- What are the benefits of intercropping ?
+	- *What are the benefits of intercropping ?*
-	- What are the limits of intercropping today ?
+	- *What are the limits of intercropping today ?*
-		- To what extent can modelisation be helpful to address these issues ?
+		- *To what extent can modelisation be helpful to address these issues ?*
+			- *Why modeling intercropping ?*
+			- *How is it currently modelized ?* process-based crop models (STICS, APSIM, etc), FSPMs, IBMs
+				- *What are the strengths and weaknesses of each modelisation approach ?
+What are their complementarities ?*
+					- *Which plant processes are the least well modelized ?* N, etc -
+						-